This 11-hour package meets the requirements for all Florida Electrical Contractors. All courses are approved by the state of Florida.

 • Florida Laws and Rules (1 hour, Laws and Rules)

-• Florida Workers' Compensation (1 hour, Workers' Compensation)
+• Workers Compensation (1 hour, Workers Compensation)

-• Florida Electrical Safety (1 hour, Workplace Safety)
+• Electrical Safety (NFPA 70E 2024) Part 1 (1 hour, Workplace Safety)

 Approved By: Electrical Contractor's Licensing Board (ECLB)